 This course is designed for students who want to develop an appreciation for and obtain a perspective on the cinema, including its historical, artistic, cultural and myth-making aspects.
 The Hollywood film will be explored, as well as its relationship to world cinema.
 Topics will include film genres, filmmaking techniques (e.g., what does a director do? what is editing?), film language, narrative devices, themes, film theory and criticism, film studios and the star system, relationship between film and literature, and other subjects.
+Lecture.
 Optional credit/no credit or grade.
-UC credit limitations.
-See counselor.
 Transferable to CSU; UC.